We use cookies to deliver the best possible experience on our website. To learn more, visit our Privacy Policy.

 Conclusion

-Programmatic advertising will account for 88% of all digital display marketing spending by the end of 2021.
+Programmatic ads will account for 88% of all digital display marketing spending by the end of 2021.
 As brands seek to diversify their channels, improve brand safety, and streamline processes, programmatic advertising is expected to grow.
 Businesses will need advanced targeting and tracking capabilities to survive, especially since third-party cookies are set to disappear by 2023.
 Those who begin developing their programmatic operations now will be well placed to outperform the competition and capture audience attention across the open web.